dtai-kg/XSD2SHACL/README.md

 ## To Do

-- [ ] pre-adjustment based on RINF Tunnels use case, XPath v2
+- [ ]sh:node/sh:class in PS in TED case, XPath v2
-- [ ] translate import and include

 - [ ] fix element without type => type is required ?
 - [ ] attribute language => Add languageIn?
 Or to which shape?
 To be disccused